-"[With an aerosol spray], the chemical ingredients are microscopic and [are] inhaled into the lungs, and dispersed airborne into the environment," says Brian A. Guadagno, founder and CEO of Raw Elements, a Hawaii-based sunscreen company.
-After witnessing what toxic sunscreens can do to coral reefs, Guadagno - a former lifeguard - developed a non-nano zinc oxide-based formula that is much safer for the environment.
+"[With an aerosol spray], the chemical ingredients are microscopic and [are] inhaled into the lungs, and dispersed airborne into the environment," says Brian A. Guadagno, founder and CEO of Raw Elements, a Hawaii-based, coral-safe sunscreen company.
+After witnessing what toxic sunscreens can do to coral reefs, Guadagno - a former lifeguard - developed a non-nano zinc oxide-based sunscreen formula that is much safer for the environment.
 His company is now a member of The Safe Sunscreen Council, a coalition of companies working to raise awareness about the impact of toxic sunscreen ingredients on our planet.

 Another safe alternative to oxybenzone and octinoxate is non-nano titanium dioxide.
 Before purchasing your next bottle of sunscreen, also check the list of for any of the toxic preservatives we mentioned.

 Here's the next big question a lot of us face when we choose sunscreen - should we go for a higher SPF or lower?
 Dr. Downs says the benefits of the former are overstated and it is actually more harmful to the environment because it contains a higher percentage of chemicals.

 "They don't statistically protect you anymore against UV radiation [above] SPF 30.
 So you just need to find a very good SPF 30 that has done the rigorous FDA-required testing for water resistance and that's usually 80 to 90 minutes, and reapply every 80 to 90 minutes," he suggests.